JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7993 days**.

-And here is a just a random fact -  **According to the American Institute of Stress, job stress approximately costs the U.S. industry over $300 billion dollars per year**.
+And here is a just a random fact -  **Cashew nuts contain oil in the shell that is very irritating to the skin**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)